-The Audit Committee ("AC") comprises two independent non-executive Directors, namely, Mr Tan Chuan Lye (Chairman), Mr Tan Tiong Cheng and a non-executive director, Mr Toh Khai Cheng.
+The Audit Committee ("AC") comprises three independent non-executive Directors, namely, Mr Tan Chuan Lye (Chairman), Mr Tan Tiong Cheng and Mr Chia Kwok Ping.

 The Chairman of the AC, Mr Tan Chuan Lye has many years of experience in the accounting and auditing profession.
 The other members of the AC have many years of experience in business and financial management.
 The Board is of the view that the members of the AC have sufficient financial management expertise and experience to discharge the functions of the AC.